 - Impaled with Extreme Prejudice: Embowel involves Barbarians impaling a foe with their sword, then kicking the hapless enemy clear off.

 - Screaming Warrior: Warcry decreases the defense of nearby enemies.
 The sum amount of defense reduced this way is then added to the Barbarian's attack strength.

-Available to Swordsmen at Rank 4, Rodoleros are based on Renaissance-era Spanish (and Italian) soldiers of the same name.
+One of the classes available to Swordsmen, Rodoleros are based on Renaissance-era Spanish (and Italian) soldiers of the same name.
 Like Hoplites, they emphasize shield usage, but their skillset emphasizes using the shield as a weapon in its own right.